Library Instruction Services

-- If a group of your colleagues are interested, we can visit a wired classroom in your department and provide you with updates on the newest electronic services and research tools which are most relevant to your specific field of research, department or Faculty.
+- If a group of your colleagues are interested, we can visit a classroom in your department and provide you with updates on the newest electronic services and research tools which are most relevant to your specific field of research, department or Faculty.
 Contact your liaison librarian for more information.

 - Library Resources and Course Technology